root-project/web/blog/_posts/2021-10-30-debuging-root-scripts-in-eclipse.md

 * Touched base about compiling ROOT with debug symbols.
 * Learned how to install and tweak the Eclipse IDE for the development of a ROOT-based program.
-* Downloaded a template code with a CMake configuration file that builds a standalone ROOT program.
+* Investigated how to convert a ROOT script into an standalone ROOT-based program with CMake configuration file ().
-* Used CMake Eclipse project generator to create Eclipse project files.
+* Used a CMake generator to set up Eclipse project.
+A one-liner command automatically discovers ROOT headers, shared libraries, attaches ROOT sources and creates ready to go project.
-* Got a little familiar with Eclipse IDE user interface.
-We built the project, created and run the Debug configuration.
+* Got familiar with Eclipse IDE user interface.
+We built the project, created and run the Debug configurations.
-* Learned a few discrepancies between a basic ROOT script and a standalone ROOT-based application, such as linking details and library generation.

 I hope you enjoyed this technical note.
+If not yet familiar, you can now continue learning fundamental Eclipse CDT hotkeys and debugging capabilities [on YouTube](https://www.youtube.com/results?search_query=eclispe+cdt+debug).

+Good luck with your projects!
 Feel free to [reach out to me](https://petrstepanov.com/) if you have any questions or recommendations.